 - Houston Chronicle -

 The 2018-19 season includes his first performances in the title role of Massenet’s Werther with Florida Grand Opera and a return to the Charleston Symphony as Cavaradossi in a concert performance of Puccini’s Tosca.
 Next season includes his role and house debuts with Welsh National Opera as Don José in Carmen and his house debut with English National Opera, respectively.
-Mr. Pittas began the 2017-18 season with performances of Verdi’s La Traviata in the role of Alfredo at Houston Grand Opera and debuts at Pittsburgh Opera, performing Nemorino in L’elisir d’amore.
-He also performs Verdi’s Requiem with Oregon Symphony under the baton of Carlos Kalmar and with the Atlanta Symphony Orchestra under the baton of Donald Runnicles.
+Mr. Pittas began the 2017-18 season with performances of Verdi’s La Traviata in the role of Alfredo at Houston Grand Opera and debuted at Pittsburgh Opera, performing Nemorino in L’elisir d’amore.
+He also performed Verdi’s Requiem with the Oregon Symphony under the baton of Carlos Kalmar and with the Atlanta Symphony Orchestra under Donald Runnicles.

 The 2016-17 season included the role of Cassio in a new Opening Night production of Otello at the Metropolitan Opera, directed by Bartlett Sher.
 He also performed the role of Alfred in Die Fledermaus at the Met, and in Japan at the Saito Kinen Festival.
 On the concert stage, he could be heard in Beethoven’s Symphony No. 9 with the Baltimore Symphony Orchestra, in Verdi’s Requiem with the orchestra of Sao Paulo in Brazil, and was also presented in recital by the George London Foundation.